Abbey-Chapman/River_Avon/README.md

 *The December 2012 flooding event in Warwick.*

+### Square Lake

 The difference could also be explained by the choice of threshold height.
+For example, if the threshold height for

 ![Warwick-FEV_ht_Graph](Warwick-FEV_ht_Graph.png)